elastic/kibana/x-pack/test/security_solution_cypress/cypress/README.md

 ### Running serverless tests locally pointing to a MKI project created in QA environment (Second Quality Gate)

+Note that when using any of the below scripts, the tests are going to be executed through an MKI project with the version that is currently available in QA.
+If you need to use a specific commit (i.e. debugging a failing tests on the periodic pipeline), check the section: `Running serverless tests locally pointing to a MKI project created in QA environment with an overridden image`.

 Run the tests with the following yarn scripts from `x-pack/test/security_solution_cypress`:

 | Script Name | Description |
 | ----------- | ----------- |